Azure/azure-sdk/docs/python/design.md

 These guidelines were written primarily with a HTTP based request/response in mind, but many general guidelines apply to other types of services as well.
 This includes, but is not limited to, packaging and naming, tools and project structures.

-Please contact @adparch for more guidance on non HTTP/REST based services.
-TODO JOHAN: update contact information.
+Please contact the [Azure SDK Architecture Board](https://azure.github.io/azure-sdk/policies_reviewprocess.html) for more guidance on non HTTP/REST based services.

 ## Azure SDK API Design